wp-plugins/airliners-widget/readme.txt

 The widget uses a class called "widget_airliners_widget" allowing you to enforce some rendering, as the default block provided by Airliners.net is black with white writing.

 Included is airliners-widget.css style sheet that shows how to get the block with gray writing and transparent background.
 Feel free to edit this file to suit your needs !

+This widget comes out of the box with french and german translations.

 This widget also supports shortcodes !